IMPROVE ACCESS TO HEALTHY, AFFORDABLE FOOD

 LAMPa will work with synods and congregations to provide education, resource development and advocacy on how to get fresh foods to local communities.
 Campaigns may include development of advocacy on use of SNAP benefits, building local food policy councils, support for farm-to-school or farm-to-food bank programs and community gardening.
 This includes supporting continued adequate funding for the Pennsylvania Agriculture Surplus System – PASS.

-LAMPa will continue to equip congregations to press for improvements to school breakfast programs in their communities, as well as raise the visibility of the effectiveness of school breakfast at the state level through a partnership with the Pa.
-Hunger Coalition and the Office of the First Lady.
+LAMPa will continue to equip congregations to press for improvements to school breakfast programs in their communities, as well as raise the visibility of the effectiveness of school breakfast at the state level.
+In addition, LAMPa will assist congregations and hunger leaders in establishing summer feeding programs for children in high-need underserved areas.

 POVERTY – PROMOTE HOUSEHOLD FINANCIAL STABILITY